Aryan-1337/Discord-Vanity-Sniper/README.md

 # What To Do?

-:star: Star The Repo If You Liked It.\nYou Can Contribute If You Want.
+:star: Star The Repo If You Liked It.

+You Can Contribute If You Want.

 # Contact